How to Create an Effective Salon Marketing Plan for 2023 to Save Time and Boost Revenue

 Sense your customers’ pulse about your current retail products.
 Request feedback to understand what kind of products are their favorite and take a look at the last year’s retail sales to get more accurate results.

 You can stock up on the most favorite products and try to boost their sales this year.
 There might be some products that you know are excellent but haven’t gained your customers’ interest.
-Try and sell such products at special discounts, package them with the most favorite products.
-And tell your customers about their benefits.
+Try and sell such products at special discounts, package them with their favorite products, and tell your customers about their benefits.

 6. Create an advertising plan for the year

 Salon advertising can be quite effective if done right.
-While Google pay per click has been here for a while and equally effective, Facebook and Instagram ads are trending these days.
+While Google pay-per-click has been here for a while and is equally effective, Facebook and Instagram ads are trending these days.
 And why not?
 They let you target a very specific section of your audience based on their gender, preferences, location, and more!